-Choir Program - Two choir programs are available at St. John Catholic School.
-Cantionis Choir is open to students in grades 3-5; Schola Choir is open to students in grades 6-8.
-Both choirs are optional and are before- and after-school activities, respectively.
-There is no fee for either choir.
-Both choirs participate in liturgy and school events.
+Choir Program - Schola Choir is open to students in grades 6-8.
+Schola Choir is optional and is a before-orafter-school activity.
+There is no fee for choir.
+Schola Choir participates in liturgy and school events.

 ACADEMIC TRIAL PERIOD